cybozu-go/meows/docs/design.md

   by using Kubernetes.
 - Enable runners to finish a time-consuming initialization step before jobs are assigned in order not to make users wait longer.
-- Extend lifetime of runners from outside when jobs are failed, to investigate what causes the failure.
+- Extend lifetimes of runners from outside when jobs are failed, to investigate what causes the failure.
 - Notify users whether jobs are failed or not via Slack and extend the lifetime from Slack.